MelodicPollution1410/Network_Security/README.md

 # Network Sec

-This was the project based on detection of malicious activity in the network.
-Using the python and its GUI packages.
+This is a project focusing on detection of malicious activity in the network and other network scouting features integrated into a single tool.

 ## :cookie: Requirments
 - Python3